kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - *Selkath Merchant on Manaan*
   - Buy: 2x Adrenal Alacrity, 1x Hyper Battle Stimulant, 2-3x Hyper-Adrenal Strength, 1x Hyper-Adrenal Stamina (6-700 Credits total)
 - *Mic'Tunan'Jus Orgu on Tatooine*
+  - Sell: Unneeded Items
+  - Buy: 4x Life Support Pack, Nerve Amplifier Belt, Bantha Fodder (1601 Credits total)
-  - The same, except don't buy the two stimulants as you've already bought them on Manaan
+  - This is the same shopping trip as above but omits purchasing the two stimulants, since you've already bought them on Manaan

 The detailed route below will describe how to use your stims if you do get the random Alacrity drop.